Divide and Conquer Principles and Techniques

 Before reading this article, you should first learn:

-This article mainly introduces the core principles and problem-solving techniques of the divide-and-conquer algorithm.
+This article mainly explains the core idea and techniques of divide and conquer algorithms.

 int fib(int n) {